What Are RFID Tags? How They Work, Benefits, and Top Uses

 2. Active RFID Tags

-Unlike passive tags, active RFID tags include their own battery, which allows them to emit a radio signal regardless of whether or not a reader is being used.
+Unlike passive tags, active RFID tags are battery-operated, which allows them to emit a radio signal regardless of whether or not a reader is being used.
 To make the battery last longer, active tags may emit a signal every few seconds or in response to a reader.

 3. Semi-Passive RFID Tags

 As their name suggests, semi-passive RFID tags serve as a middle point between passive and active asset tags.
-Like active RFID tags, they do have an internal battery, but their signal range (as much as 100 feet) isn’t as large.
+Like active RFID tags, they are battery-operated, but their signal range (as much as 100 feet) isn’t as large.
 Sometimes called semi-active RFID tags, they provide both a functionality and a price point between the two extremes.
 They’re a good option for warehouses and other large facilities.

 RFID Tag Frequencies